askomics/flaskomics/docs/tutorial.md

+AskOmics is a web software for data integration and query using the Semantic Web technologies.
+It helps users to convert multiple data sources (CSV/TSV files, GFF and BED annotation) into RDF triples, and perform complex queries using a user-friendly interface.

 In this tutorial, we will learn the basics of AskOmics by analyses RNA-seq results.
 The data comes from a differential expression analysis and are provided for you.
-4 files will be used in this tutorial :
+4 files will be used in this tutorial:

 - [Differentially expressed results file](https://zenodo.org/record/2529117/files/limma-voom_luminalpregnant-luminallactate): genes in rows, and 4 required columns: identifier (ENTREZID), gene symbol (SYMBOL), log fold change (logFC) and adjusted P values (adj.P.Val)
 - [Reference genome annotation file](https://zenodo.org/record/3601076/files/Mus_musculus.GRCm38.98.subset.gff3) in GFF format